 Falun Gong adherents throughout China continue to regularly send detailed reports of the persecution that they or fellow believers have suffered to the outside world through Minghui.org, a website dedicated to reporting on the Falun Gong community worldwide.
 Despite heavy censorship and risk of reprisals, Minghui and its network of contacts have managed to establish a relatively secure and robust system for documenting abuses and transmitting updates from within China to overseas.

-From January 2020 to March 2022, approximately 3,000 first-hand reports of the persecution were published on Minghui.
+From January 2020 to March 2022 alone, approximately 3,000 first-hand reports of the persecution were published on Minghui.
 These reports include cases related to but not limited to detentions, indictments, sentencing, harassment, death, torture, brainwashing, extortion, and trespassing.

 Engaging in Grassroots Public Education

-Throughout China, Falun Gong practitioners have established 200,000 or more underground printing houses, where they produce leaflets, DVDs, and other materials to expose the persecution and debunk the state’s anti-Falun Gong propaganda.
+The established printing houses are scattered throughout China, and volunteer Falun Gong practitioners produce leaflets, DVDs, and other materials daily to expose the persecution and debunk the state’s anti-Falun Gong propaganda.
 These sites are operated at a grassroots level across China, typically located in the back room of a private residence.
-Each site provides materials up to 1,000 Falun Gong practitioners, who then distribute the materials in their locales.
+Each site provides materials up to 1,000 Falun Gong practitioners, who then distribute the materials in their communities.

 In addition to these campaigns, practitioners inside China have also engineered clever methods to disseminate information, aside from the usual pamphlets and flyers.
 In some provinces, practitioners use stamps to print “Falun Gong is Good” on dollar bills and banknotes.
 In urban areas, practitioners have used AirDrop and Bluetooth to send high quality pdfs and images clarifying the state propaganda against Falun Gong to the people riding public transit.